Who says a summer vacation requires destinations miles away? Staying local can be just as exciting.

 Life can be stressful as work, school and chores pile up.
-Unwind and ride DART to treat yourself this spring.
+Unwind and ride DART to treat yourself this summer.

 Renew your body at Spa Castle in Carrollton with body scrubs, massages, spa pools and hand and foot reflexology.
 Hop on Route 534 from the Addison Transit Center to the Dickerson at MacArthur stop and the spa lies a 16-minute walk away.